ApproxIoT/ApproxIoT/index.md

 # Introduction
 Approximate computing aims for efficient execution of workflows where an approximate output is sufficient instead of the exact output.
 Thus, approximate computing based on the chosen sample size — can make a systematic tradeoff between the output accuracy and computation efficiency.
 ApproxIoT is a stream analytics system to strike a balance between the two desirable but contradictory design requirements, i.e., achieving low latency for real-time analytics, and efficient utilization of computing resources.

 <div>
   <img style="text-align:center;" class="img-overivew" src="/ApproxIoT/images/overview.png" alt="overview" style="height: 120px; weight: 680px;"/>
 </div>

-In this work, we design StreamApprox, a Spark/Flink-based stream analytics system for approximate computing.
-StreamApprox implements an online stratified reservoir sampling algorithm in Spark Streaming to produce approximate output with rigorous error bounds. -->
+In this work, we implemented ApproxIoT using Apache Kafka and its library Kafka Streams to achieve a truly distributed data analytics system.
+An online stratified reservoir sampling algorithm was implemented on both Edge computing nodes and Datacenter cluster.

 <!-- # Source Code -->
 <!-- Source code will be available soon. -->